Nyxz1828/English_Teaching_Platform/README.md

 # Remember to  download react-route
-given comment： npm install react-router-dom then onnly execute: npm start
+given comment： npm install react-router-dom then only execute: npm start

 # Getting Started with Create React App